 It is difficult to measure the R&D cost of creating personalized medicine because R&D costs are generally not observed and there are so many different ways to create personalized medicine.
-There are two broad ways to categorize innovations in personalized medicine, those innovations that create new treatments and those innovations that work with existing treatments, such as diagnostic tests.
+There are three broad ways to categorize innovations in personalized medicine: innovations that create new treatments, innovations create a diagnostic test for existing treatments, and innovations that predict a patients response to a treatment through data on patient characteristics.

 For innovations that create new treatments, the cost to create an innovation in personalized medicine is likely to be even higher than the cost of a standard novel innovation.
-For a standard novel innovation, where new molecules cost in excess of \$1 billion, a large share of the cost comes from the clinical trials that are required for FDA approval (DiMasi et al., 2003).
+For a standard novel innovation, where new molecules cost in excess of \$2.5 billion, a large share of the cost comes from the clinical trials that are required for FDA approval (DiMasi et al., 2016).
 For personalized innovations, the clinical trials are more complex because there is a narrower patient population that respond to the targeted therapies, which increases the cost of patient recruitment, and standard protocols may need to be enhanced to determine the safety and efficacy of each treatment, including improved diagnostic and data collection (PhRMA, 2015).

-For innovations that work with existing treatments, the cost of creating a personalized innovation is likely to be a cheaper but potentially still a risky form of R&D. Even after Tysabri was pulled from the market for the potential of PML and foregoing potential revenues in excess of \$1 billion per year, it took nearly seven years to get the first PML diagnostic test approved by the FDA.
+For innovations that create a diagnostic test, the cost of creating a personalized innovation is likely to be a cheaper but potentially still a risky form of R&D. Rough estimates put the development costs at \$250 million to \$300 million, or roughly 10 to 12 percent of the cost of a new treatment (McKinsey and Company, 2013).
+Even after Tysabri was pulled from the market for the potential of PML and foregoing potential revenues in excess of \$1 billion per year, it took nearly seven years to get the first PML diagnostic test approved by the FDA.
 However, the cost of this diagnostic test is likely to be significantly less than the cost of funding a novel, competitive treatment for Tysabri.